Entrepreneurial Mindset: How to Think Like an Entrepreneur

 Customer needs and wants are ever changing and it is possible that the assumptions that you build your business on may change from time to time.

-Therefore, the activities like customer journey mapping or proactively researching changing needs are also important.
+Therefore, activities like customer journey mapping or proactively researching changing needs are also important.
 Your service or business will have to evolve with the customer.

 Make Customer Obsession a Core Principle